Six people arrested in Hong Kong on Tiananmen Square anniversary

 Tiananmen Square anniversary: Six people arrested in Hong Kong

-Arrested persons included five men and one woman
+Those held include five men and one woman

-Six people have been arrested in Hong Kong on the anniversary of the Tiananmen Square massacre in Beijing in 1989 when Chinese authorities opened fire on unarmed pro-democracy protestors.
+Six people have been arrested in Hong Kong on the anniversary of the Tiananmen Square massacre in Beijing in 1989 when Chinese authorities opened fire on unarmed pro-democracy protesters.

 Hong Kong police on Saturday confirmed that five men and one woman had been arrested near Victoria Park, where a candlelight vigil in honour of the victims was scheduled to be held.

-Of these six persons, three were detained for allegedly obstructing officers in the execution of their duties, one for allegedly inciting others to join an unlawful gathering, and another for the possession of weapons, The Guardian reported.
+Of those held, three were detained for allegedly obstructing officers in the execution of their duties, one for allegedly inciting others to join an unlawful gathering, and another for the possession of weapons, The Guardian reported.

-Activist Yu Wai-pan of Hong Kong’s League of Social Democrats (LSD) party was also briefly detained but released without charge.
+Activist Yu Wai-pan, of Hong Kong’s League of Social Democrats (LSD) party, was also briefly detained but subsequently released without charge.

-According to reports by Reuters, those who turned on their mobile phones near the park to replicate the candelight vigils, which were held every year until 2020, were warned to turn them off.
+According to Reuters, those who turned on their mobile phones near the park, to replicate the candelight vigils which were held every year until 2020, were warned to turn them off.

 Police in Hong Kong said late on Friday that part of Victoria Park – where these commemorations have previously been organised – would be shut down, adding that people should refrain from participating in “unauthorised assemblies and prohibited gatherings” in light of the continuing Covid-19 pandemic.